JiaqiLi404/JiaqiLi404.github.io/_pages/about.md

 earning accolades and completed over 20 mathematical and machine learning related papers and projects, exemplified by more than 20,000 lines of code.

-To date, I have authored 5 papers, secured 5 internships, obtained 3 patents, and earned 4 software copyrights.
+To date, I have authored 6 papers, secured 5 work experiences, obtained 3 patents, and earned 4 software copyrights.

 [//]: # (You can also get my CV <a href='https://drive.google.com/file/d/1-jXP9oqiqYmgW3ODOyw7qs5Zhvn28TEK/view?usp=share_link'>here</a>.)